 Steve Hoffacker, CAPS, CEAC, SHSS, talks about home assessments, evaluations, checklists, and home audits in the CAPS courses that he teaches.
-Conducting the physical audit and assessment is a collaborative process that can be conducted by the contractor for non-medically based improvements, by the occupational or physical therapist for mobility or sensory needs, and by interior designers and others – sometimes with input from the client on what they think is going on in their home – to examine the issues in the home and then suggest solutions.
+Conducting the physical audit and assessment is a collaborative process that can be conducted by the contractor or other CAPS professional for non-medically based improvements, by the occupational or physical therapist for mobility or sensory needs, and by interior designers and others for sensory and navigation issues – sometimes with input from the client on what they think is going on in their home – to examine the issues in the home and then suggest solutions.
 Often, it is a joint effort where various perspectives are combined into a single approach for the client.

 The concerns in the home that are referenced and documented in the assessment process with a checklist, notes, sketches, and photos can focus on (1) the physical aspects of the homes (such as the design, layout, floor plan, physical features, technology items, wiring, plumbing, access points, construction materials, finishes, doors, windows, lighting, flooring, cabinetry, bath fixtures, kitchens, switches, and controls) as well as (2) the physical and emotional needs of the occupants of the home (mobility, sensory, or cognitive concerns or issues, if any).
 Taken together, the professional has an outline of how to structure a program for dealing with the most pressing issues.